EXP-code/EXP-docs/intro/overview.rst

-Both variants of the code, the C++ n-body system and the pyEXP analysis system have github repositories, `EXP-examples`_ and `pyEXP-examples`_, with detailed tutorials and examples.
+Both variants of the code, the C++ n-body system and the pyEXP analysis system, have github repositories, `EXP-examples`_ and `pyEXP-examples`_, than provide detailed tutorials and examples.

 .. _EXP-examples: https://github.com/orgs/EXP-examples
 .. _pyEXP-examples: https://github.com/orgs/pyEXP-examples